He–Umezu Agreement: Background

 However, the improved relations between Japan and China were counter to the aims of the Japanese Kwantung Army for further territorial expansion.

-On 29 May 1935, General Takashi Sakai, Chief of Staff of the Japanese China Garrison Army based in Tianjin, acting on the pretext that two pro-Japanese heads of a local news service had been assassinated, raised a formal protest to Kuomintang General He Yingqin, Acting Chairman of the Peiping National Military Council.
-The Japanese Army demanded the dismissal of Hebei Provincial Chairman General Yu Xuezhong from his posts and for the Kuomintang to cease all political activities in Hebei, including the cities of Tianjin and Beijing (Peiping).
+On 29 May 1935, General Takashi Sakai, Chief of Staff of the Japanese China Garrison Army, which was based in Tianjin, acted on the pretext that two pro-Japanese heads of a local news service had been assassinated and raised a formal protest to the Kuomintang General He Yingqin, Acting Chairman of the Peiping National Military Council.
+The Japanese Army demanded the dismissal of Hebei Provincial Chairman General Yu Xuezhong from his posts and for the Kuomintang to cease all political activities in Hebei, including the cities of Tianjin and Peiping (now Beijing).

 On 30 May, Japanese armored forces paraded in front of the Chinese government offices in a show of force.
 On 4 June, Sakai repeated his demands and threatened drastic action if the demands were not fully accepted.
 However, on 5 June, additional demands were added: